toddmaustin/bringup-bench/README.md

 - **c-interp** - A C language interpreter that interprets the test program "hello.c".
 This benchmark uses code-based read-only file access.

 - **cipher** - A TEA cipher implementation the encrypts and decrypts some fixed test data.

+- **connect4-minimax** - A MINIMAX implementation of the classic Connect-4 game.

+- **convex-hull** - Computes the surface of a convex hull.

 - **dhrystone** - An old-school Dhrystone benchmark.